Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

-Being a psychiatrist makes me vulnerable to daily asked questions such as How to diagnose ADHD in children?
+Having studied Attention Deficit Disorder, I am often asked questions such as how to diagnose ADD in children?
 What are signs of ADHD?
 What are symptoms of ADHD in child?
 How can I determine if my child has ADHD?
 How do I diagnose ADHD?
-Is there any ADHD checklists questionnaire?
+Is there an ADHD checklist available to me?
 Does my child have ADHD?
-Questions, questions and more questions!!!

-For their ease I compiled a small list of symptoms of ADHD in child.
-Though Diagnostic and Statistical Manual of Mental Disorders 4th edition has described the categories according to symptoms in a very detailed pattern.
+For simplicity sake, I compiled a small list of symptoms of ADHD in child.
+The Diagnostic and Statistical Manual of Mental Disorders 4th edition has described the categories according to symptoms in a very detailed pattern.

-For the convenience of doctors and patients, ADHD is further classified into 3 major types depending upon the symptoms that are present as early interventions for children with ADHD.
+For the convenience of doctors and patients, ADHD is further classified into 3 major types depending upon the symptoms that are present to help with early interventions for children with ADHD.

 1. Combined Type (Inattentive/Hyperactive/Impulsive).

 Children with this type of ADHD show all three symptoms, i.e. Hyperactivity, impulsivity and inattentive behavior.
-This is the most common form of ADHD, generally called as the classic type.
+This is the most common form of ADHD, generally referred to as the classic type.

 2. Hyperactive/Impulsive Type.